aspnet-contrib/AspNet.Security.OpenIdConnect.Server/README.md

 Owin.Security.OpenIdConnect.Server is specs-compliant and can be used with the official __OpenID Connect client middleware__ developed by Microsoft: https://www.nuget.org/packages/Microsoft.Owin.Security.OpenIdConnect

+__The latest nighly build can be found here__: https://www.myget.org/F/aspnet-openidconnect-server/

 ## Dependencies

 The current version relies on a Katana nightly build that can be found in the __aspnetwebstacknightly__ repository: https://www.myget.org/f/aspnetwebstacknightly/